plotly/dash-sample-apps/apps/dash-salesforce-crm/README.md

 ```

-To run the app, please create a SalesForce developer account (link is in the `About the App` section) and put the credentials in the `secrets.example.sh` file.
+To run the app, please create a SalesForce developer account (link is in the `About the App` section).
+There is an example of how the bash script should look like in the `secrets.example.sh` file.
+Be sure to create a new file named `secrets.sh` file and put your credentials in the file.
+Therefore, your credentials will not get pushed to github as the `secrets.sh` file is in the `.gitignore`.

 Run the app

 ```
-source secrets.example.sh
+source secrets.sh
 python index.py

 ```